International Covenant on Civil and Political Rights: Reservations, understandings, and declarations

 The United States Senate ratified the ICCPR in 1992, with five reservations, five understandings, and four declarations.
 Some have noted that with so many reservations, its implementation has little domestic effect, although it has been argued that the reason behind the Senate reservations is that Article 20(2) (regarding hate speech) of the ICCPR may be unconstitutional according to Supreme Court precedent.
 Included in the Senate's ratification was the declaration that "the provisions of Article 1 through 27 of the Covenant are not self-executing", and a Senate Executive Report stated that the declaration was meant to "clarify that the Covenant will not create a private cause of action in U.S. Courts".

 Where a treaty or covenant is not self-executing, and where Congress has not acted to implement the agreement with legislation, no private right of action within the US judicial system is created by ratification.
 However, a reservation that is "incompatible with the object and purpose" of a treaty is void as a matter of the Vienna Convention on the Law of Treaties and international law, and there is question as to whether the non-self-execution declaration is even constitutional under the Supremacy Clause (Prof. Louis Henkin argues that it is not).
 Prof. Jordan Paust criticizes the United States' ratification subject to the non-self-execution declaration as being an abuse of the treaty.

-Non-compliance

-In 1994, the United Nations' Human Rights Committee expressed concerns with compliance:

-Of particular concern are widely formulated reservations which essentially render ineffective all Covenant rights which would require any change in national law to ensure compliance with Covenant obligations.
-No real international rights or obligations have thus been accepted.
-And when there is an absence of provisions to ensure that Covenant rights may be sued on in domestic courts, and, further, a failure to allow individual complaints to be brought to the Committee under the first Optional Protocol, all the essential elements of the Covenant guarantees have been removed.

-In 2006, the Human Rights Committee expressed concern over what it interprets as material non-compliance, exhorting the United States to take immediate corrective action:

 Parties to the Covenant

-There are a total of 173 parties to the International Covenant on Civil and Political Rights.
+There are a total of 174 parties to the International Covenant on Civil and Political Rights.

 States not party to the Covenant

 Most states in the world are parties to the ICCPR.
-The following 25 states have not become party to it, but six states have signed the Covenant but not ratified it.
+As of 2024, the following 24 states have not become party to it, while six states have signed the Covenant but not ratified it.